 Upon being broken to fall behind, Djokovic hit a very firm underarm shot behind him without looking.
 Unfortunately for all involved, the ball flew directly towards the line judge, hitting her in the throat area.
 Djokovic immediately cried out in anguish and sorrow but it was too late and there was only ever going to be one course of action taken.

-Bad news for the Serbian ace, tennis and the tournament in general, and certainly many, many punters who felt he was about as sure a thing as you get in tennis betting.
+Bad news for the Serbian ace, tennis and the tournament in general, and certainly many, many punters who felt he was a dead cert in tennis betting.

 What Do Players Get Disqualified For?